 | internet is not internet |

 In todays common speak 'internet' has become synonymous to 'www'.
-That's as
+That is:

-are the main 'applications' on the road-system.
-In my life however, and so
+'applications' on the road-system.
+In reality however, and so in my story

-in my story below, 'internet' denotes the network connecting computers
+below, 'internet' stands for the network connecting computers worldwide,

-e-mail still rivaling it - of the key applications running on this
+of the key applications running on this internet, with e-mail even today

-internet.
-So if you talk to me about 'internet', be sure to refer to the
+still rivaling it.
+So if you talk to me about 'internet', be sure to refer

-Right Thing, or you'll find yourself in deep trouble. :-)
+to the Right Thing, or you'll find yourself in Deep Trouble. :-)